 4.7.1 CIRCUMSTANCES FOR CERTIFICATE RE-KEY

-Certificate re-key may happen while the certificate is still active, after it has expired, after a revocation, or when the user forgets the password protecting the private key corresponding to the subject certificate.
+Certificate re-key may happen while the certificate is still active, after it has expired, or after a revocation.
 The re-key operation shall invalidate any existing active certificates of the same type.